Mississippi State snaps slide, rolls past Arkansas 54-24

 A six-play, 66-yard drive to start the second half sealed things.
 Tommy Stevens, making his first start in three weeks, capped the series with a touchdown pass, his second of the game, to Farrod Green.
 Stevens finished 12 of 18 passing for 172 yards to go with his two scores.
 He added another 74 yards on the ground.

 With the outcome decided, Morris made another quarterback change, one that excited the few thousand who stayed.
-Four-star recruit, freshman quarterback K.J.
+Four-star recruit K.J.
 Jefferson made his first appearance of the season on the first drive of the fourth quarter.

 The projected heir apparent at the position ran for 21 yards on his first play from scrimmage, threw a 32-yard strike to Treylon Burks on his next play and capped the four-play drive with a 5-yard rushing touchdown.